 Teach Your Kids About Water Conservation

-As parents, it’s our duty to ensure a better future for our children.
+As parents, we must ensure a better future for our children.
 With water scarcity threatening to become a crisis, find out ways to save water and teach kids about water conservation.

-Do you know that your child can have a huge impact on water conservation effort!
-Yes, children can even change the way their parents, relatives and school friends use water and thereby contributing to water conservation.
+Do you know that your child can have a huge impact on the water conservation effort!
+Yes, children can even change the way their parents, relatives, and school friends use water and thereby contributing to water conservation.
 Saving water is the need of the hour.
-As a parent, the onus of teaching your child about water conservation falls on you.
+But as a parent, the onus of teaching your child about water conservation falls on you.
 The United Nations celebrated March 22 as World Water Day to stress the importance of conserving water resources and spreading awareness about the challenges we face today.